 Iceberg lettuce does not have deep roots, so it needs regular irrigation.
 Water the plants when the soil feels dry to the touch when you push your finger into it.
 A good rule of thumb is to provide one inch (2.5 cm.) of water every week depending upon weather conditions.
 Water the plants at the base to avoid splashing the leaves which can result in fungal diseases.

-Mulch around the plants to retard weeds, retain moisture and keep the roots cool and to supply the plants with nutrients as the mulch breaks down.
+Mulch around the plants to retard weeds, retain moisture, keep the roots cool, and to supply the plants with nutrients as the mulch breaks down.

 Keep an eye out for pests such as slugs and snails.
 Set out bait, traps, or hand pick the pests.